-Council at its Ordinary Council Meeting 20 July 2015, resolved to assign the naming proposal Rainbow Lane to the unnamed laneway to the south of 21 and 23 Lexton Road Box Hill North.
+Council at its Ordinary Council Meeting 20 July 2015, resolved to assign the naming proposal Rainbow Lane to the unnamed laneway running between 21 and 23 Lexton Road Box Hill North.

 Formal Consultation Process

 As required by the Guidelines for Geographic Place Names Act 1989, prior to seeking final approval of the naming proposal Pennant Lane from the Office of the Registrar of Geographic Names, Council was required to undertake community consultation.